bsmith89/strain-corr/doc/manuscript/manuscript.md

 ### Inferred strain quality filtering

-For analysis of the HMP2 and UCFMT datasets—but not performance benchmarking—strains were filtered to remove those likely to be low accuracy.
+For analysis of the HMP2 and UCFMT datasets---but not performance benchmarking---strains were filtered to remove those likely to be low accuracy.
 Strains with fewer than 100 unmasked positions in their consensus genotype were included in benchmarking but excluded from all other analyses.
 This criterion _a priori_ excludes 19 of the 627 species profiled in this work.
 For analyses of gene content, strains with an estimated depth of < 1x across all strain-pure samples were also excluded.
-Finally, strains with < 90% of species genes or with a standard deviation in the log10-transformed depth-ratio across selected genes of > 0.75 were flagged as low quality and removed.
+Finally (TODO: look into this), strains with < 90% of species genes or with a standard deviation in the log10-transformed depth ratio across selected genes of > 0.75 were flagged as low quality and removed.

 ### Analysis of species and strain diversity